 So if you’re trying to avoid injury while jumping rope make sure to progress through movements at a base you and your body are comfortable with.

-How to Prevent Joint Pain While Jumping Rop
+How to Prevent Knee or Joint Pain While Jumping Rope

 1. Keep the Rope Low